axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 * `409` Race has already been created, pre-race phase has not been ended

 ### '/sailingserver/tracking/position'
-* register mapping of smartphone to competitor e.g. in DynamicTrackedRace subclass
 * remember to also replicate this
 * then an incoming fix can be added to the TrackedRace
+* RaceLogConnector, where mapping etc. is stored should be better!

 ## RaceLog Events
 ### RaceLogPersistentCompetitorRegisteredEvent